faidfadjri/gostart/README.md

 # Generate a new feature it will generate: repository, usecase, handler
 gostart create feature <name>

+# Generate Dockerfile with docker-compose.yaml (only work with 1.1.x version)
+gostart docker
 ```

 Replace `<name>` with your feature name (e.g., `user`, `task`, `auth`, etc).